szapp/filen-photo-organizer/README.md

 [![Use me](https://img.shields.io/badge/template-use%20me-green?style=for-the-badge&logo=github)](https://repo.new/?template_name=filen-photo-organizer-template&template_owner=szapp&name=filen-photo-organizer&description=Automatically%20organizes%20my%20filen.io%20photos)

-Click the link above to set up the photo organizer for your own filen.io drive with minimal effort.
+Click the link above to set up the photo organizer for your own Filen drive with minimal effort.
+After clicking, follow the instructions in the README of the created repository.

 ## Features